joest67/logfollow/readme.md

 ## TODO

+0. Upgrade UI
+1. Simple way to install application
+2. Documentation and presentation site
-1. Unit tests for basic actions and integration test for whole env
+3. Unit tests for basic actions and integration test for whole env
-2. Cross-platform log's listener implementation for both Linux and Mac OS
+4. Cross-platform log's listener implementation for both Linux and Mac OS
-3. Normal processing of remote logs
+5. Normal processing of remote logs
+6. Export/import of client-side configurations
-4. Plugins for directory/application listeners
+7. Plugins for directory/application listeners
-5. Filter and aggregation on client side
+8. Filter and aggregation on client side
-6. Configuration and customization facilities both from client and with config
+9. Configuration and customization facilities both from client and with config
-7. ...

 ## License